image-js/image-js-docs/docs/Features/Filters/level.md

 Here's how level filter is implemented in ImageJS:

-_Input border values selection_: The first step is to choose the range of values where the filter must be applied.
+_Input border values selection_: The first step is to choose the range of values that the filter must redistribute.

 _Output border values selection_: Then the range of output values must be chosen.
 It is necessary to understand in what output limits should lie pixels that belong to the input values set.

-_Calculation of the values_: After getting input and output values each pixel's gets compared with it and a ratio is calculated by using formula:
+_Calculation of the values_: After getting input and output values each pixel is compared with input values and a ratio is calculated by using formula:

 $$
-(value - inputMin)/(inputMax - inputMin)
+\dfrac{value - inputMin}{inputMax - inputMin}
 $$

 where $$value$$ is a value of a pixel which is within the input borders.
-Otherwise it is equal to maximum input value.
+If value is outside of input limits it is equal to maximum input value.
 From there the formula is reciprocated to compute new output value.

 :::caution